Ceasar/Encyclopedia/src/reicher_1969.rst

     words are processed faster than single letters.

 :Experiment:
-    Measure recognition performance on one or two letter, four-letter words, and four-letter non-words.

     9 |Ss| participated in 2 sessions over two days.

     3 variables were controlled: